-The Center for Mentoring connects university students with mentors through two programs.
+The Mentoring Program connects university students with mentors through two programs.
 These one-on-one relationships have proven to be very successful.
 Close relationships with professors or other mentors can make a big difference for you.
 Having a mentor in college is linked to academic success and even predicts well-being later in life.
 Students at Indiana University Southeast are retained and graduate at a higher rate than students without mentors.

 The University Mentoring Program provides mentoring services to students from their first year through graduation.University Mentoring

 The Access to Success Program is a one-year program that is designed to successfully assist a designated group of students in their transitions to college.

 Mentoring Program student mentees graduate at a higher rate at IU Southeast.